BenchR267/blog/content/post/6-POP_Network_3.md

 }
 ```

-In `start` the first thing to do is creating the url out of the **saved base url** and the given url parameters.
-I created two **encoders** for encoding url parameters and post body parameters.
-They have a **common interface**; so I created a protocol for that task:
+In `start` the first thing to do is creating the url out of the saved base url and the given url parameters.
+I created two encoders for encoding url parameters and post body parameters.
+They have a common interface; so I created a protocol for that task:

 ```swift
 public protocol ParameterEncoder {